jharrilim/Jenkins-Dockerized/README.md

     npm install
     ```

-1. Build the Docker image and start run a container named `jenkins`.
+1. Build the Docker image and run a container named `jenkins`.

     ```sh
     npm start